tjgusshy/sql-cosmetics-analysis/README.md

 These are the column headers that will be used to analyse the product and each will be briefly described for easy understanding as w ego along.

-Product Codes
-Price
-Client
-Client Code
-Orders
-Store State

 Product codes

- This is the product code of each product
+- This is the product code of each product.

 Price

-The price of each product
+-The price of each product.

 Clients

-The name of clients that partronised the organisation Client code
+- The name of clients that partronised the organisation.
+-
+Client code

-A distinct identifier for each clients
+A distinct identifier for each clients.

 Orders

- The orders made by each client
+- The orders made by each client
 Store state

- The state which each store is located.
+- The state which each store is located.